What is the contraceptive patch and the vaginal ring?

 - The Evra Patch contains norelgestromin and ethinylestradiol

-Are there any side effects with the vaginal ring and the patch?
+What are the potential side effects of the vaginal ring and the patch?

 As with all contraceptives, you should be aware of any potential side effects that may be associated with them.
 If you are concerned by any side effects, it's always best to talk to your doctor for further information.